Blendify/blender-manual/trunk/blender_docs/manual/physics/rigid_body/properties.rst

 enabling *Bounds* in the :menuselection:`Object --> Display` panel.

 Box
-   Box-like shapes (e.g cubes), including planes (e.g. ground planes).
+   Box-like shapes (e.g. cubes), including planes (e.g. ground planes).
    The size per axis is calculated from the bounding box.
 Sphere
    Sphere-like shapes.
 The radius is the largest axis of the bounding box.